Skip to main content

 And so I think the challenge is not only is politics wrapped up in all those things, which makes sense because of course it’s about our lives and our communities, and it makes sense that it would be all wrapped up in these emotions and stories and backgrounds, but we’re not aware of it.
 We don’t talk about it.
 We think it’s just about the policies and the politicians.

 And so this is how on social media and in real life, you just get back and forth facts.
-And here’s my article and here’s your article, and we’re never actually scratching the surface to the deeper issues that are underneath.
+Here’s my article and here’s your article, and we’re never actually scratching the surface to the deeper issues that are underneath.
 And that’s, I think, the real gift of people serving in ministry is you actually have this tool, this skill that a lot of people talking about politics don’t have.
 You’re used to going, “Hey, there’s something deeper under the surface.
 What questions do I need to ask?
 What do I know about you and your family and your background that I can ask about that can help me understand?”

 But in the church, we’ve often said politics is this other sphere.
 It doesn’t have anything to do with our regular life.
 If we thought of it as no, this is part of our life, we could actually use some of the skills we’ve learned to help us do this better.